WHY OUR RAMS?

 WHAT SETS US APART?

-• Carcass
+Carcass

 We believe, one of the most important traits in a modern merino breeding enterprise is producing animals that have had significant selection for carcass traits.
 Historically, this has been viewed as a less important trait in traditional merinos.
 Having this important trait moulds your ewes to be more resilient and allows them to bounce back after a tough time or raising multiple lambs.
 Using this as a selection tool helps in reducing ewe mortality and increases weaning rates which we believe is the most important trait.
 Surplus ewes and high marking percentages are key profit drivers in any sheep breeding business.

-• Wool
+Wool

-• ASBV's
+ASBV's

-• Structure
+Structure

 All breeding animals need to be structurally sound and ‘fit for purpose’.
 Having the correctness in their phenotype aids in longevity and performing basic survival tasks (walk, eat and reproduce).
 With our annual average rainfall seeing approximately 750mm, there is a constant environmental challenge and selection pressure on foot structure and health.
 Rams that don’t pass this test are culled.

-• Genomics
+Genomics

-Genomic is very helpful to gain data on those “hard to measure traits” (IMF and Lean Meat Yield).
+Genomics is very helpful to gain data on those “hard to measure traits” (IMF and Lean Meat Yield).

 Old Cobran ceased mulesing in 2017.
 Up until then we were selectively tail-stripping ewe lambs that were needed.
 Our opinion is that to run a sustainable flock in our current and ever-changing environment we need to be focused on consumer demand.
-Running Merino sheep that are fit to be “non-mulesed” possesses many advantages; increased market demand and price for wool sales, decreased body/breech wrinkle, decreased wool covering over the face/head and improved lamb growth rates post marking.
+Running Merino sheep that are fit to be “non-mulesed” possesses many advantages; increased market demand/opportunity and price for wool sales, decreased body/breech wrinkle, decreased wool covering over the face/head and improved lamb growth rates post marking.
 Breech wrinkle and breech cover are traits we still put heavy emphasis on at classing time to ensure we are making high genetic gain that will improve and transition your sheep to a non-mules flock.
 All ewe and ram lambs are given a breech score at lamb marking and then again at 10 months of age.
 This is then converted into a breeding value and will allow our clients to put different amounts of selection pressure on breech wrinkle to align their breeding objective.

-• Fertility
+Fertility

 Every ewe is pregnancy scanned and managed accordingly, with all dries being sold.
 Ewes are wet and dried at marking and any ewe that fails to rear is culled.
 Ewes and rams are selected for fertility traits by the use of ASBV’s, allowing an increase in genetic gain through each generation.
+Particular emphasis and attention is noted to the ASBV trait ERA (Ewe Rearing Ability).
+We believe, the most amount of gain, can come from utilising this breeding value within the industry.
+Fertility is great, but it needs to be converted to live lambs.